Enjoy bonus Qantas Points, access to exclusive airport lounges and priority boarding with Gold Qantas Frequent Flyer status.

 The Qantas Frequent Flyer Program, with over 10 million members, remains one of Australia’s most preferred frequent flyer programs.
-As you build your points, you can look forward to advancing across four distinct tiers.
+As you build your points, you can look forward to advancing up four distinct tiers.
+These are Silver, Gold, Platinum and Platinum One.

 How to achieve gold Qantas Frequent Flyer status